grimpunch/SimpleShmup/README.md

 # SimpleShmup
 (very bad working title)

-SimpleShmup is my attempt to get started making a Shmup (Shoot-em-up) style game for PC , using Unity Engine 5, while following common genre conventions of popular games in the genre such as Dodonpachi or Touhou.
+SimpleShmup is my attempt to get started making a SHMUP (Shoot-em-up) style game for PC , using Unity Engine 5, while following common genre conventions of popular games in the genre such as Dodonpachi or Touhou.

   - Vertical Scrolling
   - Simple, clean sprite based art (Not final art)
   - Limited inputs for simplistic design (Directions[WASD/Arrows], Focus[X/Left Shift], and Fire [Z/Left Ctrl])
+  - A pacifism based special weapon where not firing for a short time will charge a screen clearing super laser.

 ### Version
-0.0.5
+0.0.7

 ### Screenshot